TissueMAPS/TissueMAPS/docs/user_guide.rst

    You can monitor the upload status of individual files.

 .. note:: File upload via the user interface works reliable for serveral thousand images.
 When uploading tens or hundreds of thousands of images, we recomment uploading files via the command line instead.
-To this end, you can use the ``tm_upload`` tool provided by the :mod:`tmclient` package.
+To this end, you can use the ``tm_client`` tool provided by the :mod:`tmclient` package.

 .. note:: The upload process will be interrupted when the page gets reloaded.
 However, you can simply add the files afterwards again and restart uploading.
 The server keeps track which files have already been uploaded and won't upload them again.